 As a personal injury attorney for over 25 years I’ve seen speeding cause many unfortunate car accidents.
+Just like many a Las Vegas Car Accident Lawyer has and regularly helps people work through the legal aftermath.
 Speeding itself causes tragic accidents with serious personal injuries and death.
 Combined with distracted driving and other factors, speeding increases the risk of accidents and heightens the severity of injuries.
+If you or anyone you know has been injured in a car accident in the Arkansas area, you may wish to get in touch with jonesboro car accident lawyer, who will be able to offer you advice on how to proceed.

 Crash numbers released in March 2018 show 27 percent of those killed in car accidents were in crashes where speeding was a factor.
 National Highway Traffic Safety Administration numbers for 2016, the most recently compiled year, show four percent more speeding-related fatalities than the previous year.
 37,461 people died in traffic accidents in the U.S. in 2016.
 10,111 of those fatalities took place in crashes where at least one of the drivers was speeding.